GMA Network Inc.: Hallypop

 Hallypop was the Philippine version of the U.S.-based Asian pop culture digital channel, operating under a licensed branding agreement with Jungo TV.
 The joint venture between both parties was established in 2019, leading to the channel's initial launch on September 6, 2020, and its official launch on September 20, 2020.
 It ceased operations on September 20, 2024 alongside its sister channel Pinoy Hits.

 Pinoy Hits

-Pinoy Hits (lit. 'filipino hits') was a Philippine digital television channel owned by GMA Network Inc. Its programming consisting of classic television programs produced by GMA Entertainment Group, GMA Integrated News and GMA Public Affairs, also include simulcasts programming from GMA Network and GTV.
+Pinoy Hits (lit. 'filipino hits') was a Philippine digital television channel owned by GMA Network Inc. Its programming consisting of classic television programs produced by GMA Entertainment Group, GMA Integrated News and GMA Public Affairs, also include simulcasts programming from GMA Network and GTV, such as Unbreak My Heart.
 The channel was initially launched on January 2, 2023, and officially launched on January 16, 2023.
 Pinoy Hits competed with ABS-CBN's Jeepney TV.
 It ceased operations on September 20, 2024 alongside its sister channel Hallypop.